solita/sv-security-scans-02/2023-02-26-venture-not-all-eggs.md

 a clever way in order to add security, by preventing a small subset of these parties to complot and reveal/steal the secret.
-Even though 'secret sharing' was coined in 1979, long before any social networks, maybe 'partition/distribute/split/divide' a secret would be a better term than to 'share' a secret.
+Even though 'secret sharing' was coined in 1979, long before any social networks, maybe to 'partition/distribute/split/divide' a secret would be a better term than to 'share' a secret.
 Just keep in mind this meaning of 'sharing a secret' in this blog.

-## 1. Simplest Case: Split a Secret Into Two
+## 1. Simplest Case: Split a Secret Into Two Parts

 How to partition / split / divide / share a secret between two parties so as no single party can unilaterally recover the secret from their share?